Naiyani/Flocking-to-the-Cloud-A-cloud-based-responsive-blog/README.md

-# FLOCKING TO THE CLOUD : A cloud-based responsive blog
+# FLOCKING TO THE CLOUD: A cloud-based responsive blog
 Flocking to the Cloud is a cloud-based, responsive blogging platform designed to provide users with an easy and intuitive way to create, manage, and share blog posts.
 The project utilizes modern web technologies to ensure a seamless experience across desktop or mobile devices.

 ## Features